-This site is prepared to provide relevant information regarding the annual Prince George’s County Tax Sale and the legal requirements of the County as well as the purchaser of a tax sale certificate.
+This document was prepared to provide relevant information regarding the annual Prince George’s County Tax Sale and the legal requirements of the County as well as the purchaser of a tax sale certificate.
 Legal references herein refer to the Tax Property Article of the Annotated Code of Maryland.

 Ordinary taxes, which include taxes on real property, are due and payable without interest as of the first day of July in each taxable year.
 Under the annual payment schedule, the taxes are overdue and in arrears on the first day of the succeeding October.
 Under the semiannual payment schedule, the first installment becomes delinquent as of October 1st and the second installment becomes delinquent as of January 1st.
 Interest accrues at the rate of one and two-thirds percent (1-2/3%) per month or any fraction of a month until paid (Section 14-603 and Section 14-703).
 Interest charges are posted on the first day of each month beginning October 1st until paid.